 The Living Belt

 Emerging from the dense urban fabric of Paris, a rail loop once serving the city wall is prime for the regenerative development.
 La Perire Ceinture (the Little Belt) is a mostly substarranean rail trench, carved through the urban network of Paris.
 Yet today, it is largely unused detereorating as nature takes its course.

-This proposal suggest a solution lies in reactivating the rail line through calculated urban fabric and promote cross-cultural living.
+This proposal suggests a solution lies in reactivating the rail line through calculated urban fabric and promote cross-cultural living.
 A commitment to sustainability and the human-scale sees a proposal that utilises renewable resources and enhances the lives of the people who live there.

 DESIGN LANGUAGE AND SUSTAINABILITY